plasma-umass/accelerant/README.md

 $ curl 'http://127.0.0.1:5000/optimize?project=PATH_TO_PROJECT_ROOT&targetBinary=target/release/REST_OF_PATH_TO_EXECUTABLE_TO_OPTIMIZE'
 ```

 Accelerant will automatically build, run, and profile your project using `cargo` and `perf`.
+Note that the target binary path must be the version built with a release profile.

 If you've already run the `perf` profiler and collected a `perf.data` file, you can give it to Accelerant by appending a `perfDataPath` query parameter with the path to the file.

-Also, if you know a particular line in your project is a hotspot, you can pass the (relative) path to its containing file in a `filename` paramater, with the line number in `line`.
+Also, if you know a particular line in your project is a hotspot, you can pass the (relative) path to its containing file in a `filename` parameter, with the line number in `line`.